NelsonNeba/Bank-Marketing-Campaign-Analysis/README.md

 ### Data Import & Cleaning

-*   The raw data (JSON/CSV format) was imported into [Your Tool, e.g., Excel using Power Query, Python using Pandas].
+*   The raw data (JSON/CSV format) was imported into Excel using Power Query
 *   Initial data inspection was performed to understand data types, structure, and potential issues.
 *   **Cleaning steps included:**
     *   Handling missing values (e.g., for `job`, `education` - specify your strategy).